Scientists Predict King Penguins Face Major Threats Due To Climate Change

 The model assumes an upper limit of about 430 miles as the distance between where penguins can breed and find food.
 But, Trucchi adds, "we know for sure that even shorter distances are already affecting the survival and the breeding success of the king penguin."
 That suggests that the team's findings should be considered low estimates of the impact, he says.

-"They're bringing together all these different perspectives to talk about what happens when you have a species that is locked into a geographic location to breed and their food starts moving," Gretchen Hofmann, a professor of ecological physiology at UCSB who was not involved in the study tells NPR.
+"They're bringing together all these different perspectives to talk about what happens when you have a species that is locked into a geographic location to breed and their food starts moving," Gretchen Hofmann, a professor of ecological physiology at the University of California, Santa Barbara who was not involved in the study, tells NPR.

 "There are some things they can't completely predict, but they are really trying to come up with a reliable species distribution modeling to be able to look forward to the effects of climate change and impacts on biodiversity," Hofmann adds.
 She praises the scientists for the number of factors they do include in their model — "they've done as good as anybody I've seen trying to bring all that together."

-The researchers also encourage proactive conservation efforts, saying that the island of Bouvet is likely be less impacted and could serve as a refuge.
+The researchers also encourage proactive conservation efforts, saying that the island of Bouvet is likely to be less impacted and could serve as a refuge.

-They warn the ecological changes could have implications for other species with similar patterns.
-"There are many species, other sea birds or marine mammals that have to breed on land and then they forage on the Antarctic Polar Front," Trucchi says.
+They warn that the ecological changes could have implications for other species with similar patterns.
+"There are many species, other seabirds or marine mammals that have to breed on land and then they forage on the Antarctic Polar Front," Trucchi says.
 And in the polar environment, king penguins are high up the food chain.
 A major decline in its numbers, he adds, could "represent just the tip of the iceberg of what's actually happening with this global warming."